anooruddh/devops/k8s-readme.md

 ### What is the job of kube-proxy?
 The main task of Kube-proxy is making configurations so that packets can reach their destination when you call a service and not routing the packets.
 This must be clear to you, in the very basic configuration, when you talk about kube-proxy it doesn’t route the packets, it makes configuration so that packet can reach the destination.

+# Kube-Proxy Redirects the traffic to the Pods that matches Service label selector

 ### What configuration does it make?